dbourou/country_macros/README.md

 Running the code will save plots of about 100 different variables that you can then inspect to compare the status of these countries

+You can also download different data from world bank and run the code on those, but you must make sure that the variables available for all countries are the same

 Enjoy!

 Dimitra Bourou, 15/7/2023